Regulating the midwives of today and the future

 Practising as a midwife in the UK outlines our approach to the regulation of midwives.
 It brings together in one place all of the information for midwives, women and families, and anyone else with an interest in midwifery in the UK.

-The Future Midwife standards are our bespoke education and proficiency standards that set the foundations for midwives’ education.
+Standards for Midwives are our bespoke education and proficiency standards that set the foundations for midwives’ education.
 They establish what we expect a new midwife to know, understand and be capable of doing, at the start of their career.

 Our standards sit alongside the Code, which outlines the standards of behaviour and conduct expected of professionals on our register, and our standards for revalidation, which promote lifelong learning.